dallumjr/PeltierCooler/README.md

 ## Overview
 This is a project I worked on at Lawrence Berkeley National Laboratory.
-The intent was to create a cost effective temperature controller based on the PID library for Arduino.
+The intent was to create a cost effective temperature PID controller with an Arduino.

 ## Prerequisites
 The current setup is: